UPS is a trademark of United Parcel Service of America, Inc.

 If you fall for a UPS text or email scam, the scammer might be able to:

-- Steal your personal information
+- Steal your personal information.

-- Gain control of your devices
+- Gain control of your devices.

-- Direct payments to their own accounts
+- Direct your payments to their own accounts.

-- Commit identity theft using your data
+- Commit identity theft using your data.

-- Sell your information on the dark web
+- Sell your information on the dark web.

 UPS scam text and email examples